frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 - **Semi-modularly** via patchbay rerouting.

 > [!TIP]
-> > Tip: Use the patchbay to separate the oscillators into independent voices, or to insert external modules into the signal path.
+> Use the patchbay to separate the oscillators into independent voices, or to insert external modules into the signal path.

 ---